 Once you think you’re ready to impress people with your work, start applying to various projects.
 As a beginner freelancer, you should apply to urgent projects where not many people bid.

-You have higher chances of getting selected if you stand out from a smaller crowd.
-Don’t be greedy for now – focus on tiny projects that seem approachable.
-You just have to prove your worth to someone and get a good review.
+You have a higher chance of getting selected if you stand out from a smaller crowd.
+Don’t be greedy for now – focus on small, approachable projects.
+You have to prove your worth to someone and get a good review.

 From there, everything will become much easier than before.
-Once people can see that you have good reviews, they will tend to choose you over other freelancers.
+Once people see that you have good reviews, they will choose you over other freelancers.

 The key to being selected faster is to write good proposals.
 Mention the goals you included in your freelance graphic design business plan for the best results.

-The moment you bid, state all the skills you have, so the client can know what he should expect.
-Freelancers that are in the industry for a long time won’t write proposals simply because they are relying on their reviews.
+The moment you bid, state all your skills so the client can know what he should expect.
+Freelancers in the industry for a long time won’t write proposals simply because they rely on their reviews.